 Think about getting all weather mats: Tracking dirt and snow and even worst salt is the worst part of the winter to the interior of the car.
 I love Weathertech floor mats!
 They are the gold standard in the industry.

 Keep the gas tank at least half full: You don’t hear this tip often but there is a few reason for keeping you gas tank at least half full.
-First off condensation develops inside the full system and can cause issues if you tank is more then half empty.
-The second reason is if you get stranded you’ll have heat for a longer period of time.
-It also helps you have an easier start on those cold mornings.
+While it’s possible that condensation can develop inside the full system and can cause issues if you tank is more then half empty, it’s unlikely.
+The main reason is if you get stranded you’ll have heat for a longer period of time.
+It may also helps you have an easier start on those cold mornings.

 Check your brakes: When it gets icy and snowy out there you want to be sure your brakes are in tip top shape.
 Preparing for winter definitely includes getting your brakes thoroughly checked.
 It’s a quick check that can save your life and prevent major damage to your car.